 Set by default this ignores any missing commit warnings

 git log format string that will be used for formatting interactive rebase display

 git rebase.
 When in git rebase

 --onto mode the command expands to:

-featureB is based on featureA, however, we realize featureB is not dependent on any of the changes in featureA and could just be branched off master.
+featureB is based on featureA, however, we realize featureB is not dependent on any of the changes in featureA and could just be branched off main.

 featureA is the